 The countries of the UK are producing devolved plans for financial support to agriculture following the UK's departure from the European Union.
 These plans are loosely based on the EU regulations, but are showing increasing divergence with time.

-Countries of the EU provide financial support to farmers in two ways:
+Countries of the EU (including Ireland) provide financial support to farmers in two ways:

 Common Agricultural Policy Pillar 1 - targeted direct support to farmers.
 This is a basic payment per hectare, harmonised according to national or regional economic or administrative criteria (the Basic Payment Scheme, BPS).
 There is a 'greening' component that varies between member states, as support to offset the cost of providing public goods not remunerated by the market.

 Common Agricultural Policy Pillar 2 - the Rural Development Policy (RDP).
 Payments to farmers for specific activities; environmental measures are an important component here.

 It is a principle of EU funding that one activity cannot receive more than one form of funding, so an activity funded under Pillar 1 cannot be funded under Pillar 2 (and vice versa).
 In order to receive Pillar 1 funding and most Pillar 2 funding, farmers have to obey a basic set of rules (cross-compliance) that can be broken down into Statutory Management Requirements (SMRs) and Good Agricultural and Environmental Conditions (GAECs).